-It’s particularly important to make sure the light is balanced across the arena space, whether it’s an indoor riding arena or outdoor arena.
-It is easier to achieve balance in indoor arenas since led fixtures can be mounted from above.
-It’s not just about brightness or energy efficient, bright lights.
-It’s also about light balance across the entire arena, light distribution and providing the perfect lighting solution.
+It’s particularly important to make sure the light is balanced across the arena space, whether it’s an indoor riding arena or an outdoor arena.
+It is easier to achieve balance in indoor arenas since led horse arena lighting can be mounted from above.
+It’s not just about brightness or energy-efficient, bright lights.
+It’s also about light balance across the entire arena, light distribution, and providing the perfect lighting solution.

-For a small horse arena for recreational use, we would recommend equestrian lighting levels between 5 and 15 foot depending on the size of the arena.
-Generally, the illuminance of a training outdoor arena can be put between 150-250 lux.
-For hunter/jumper training the recommended illuminance is higher and goes up to 400 lux and for dressage minimum is 500 lux.
+For a small horse arena for recreational use, we would recommend equestrian lighting levels between 5 and 15 foot candles depending on the size of the arena.
+Generally, the illuminance of a training outdoor arena can be put between 150-250 lux (15 to 25 foot candles).
+For hunter/jumper training the recommended illuminance is higher and goes up to 400 lux (40 foot candles) and for dressage minimum is 500 lux (50 foot candles).

-A arena lighting calculator is a simple tool that will give you an estimate on the number of lights you might need to meet the requirements.
+An arena lighting calculator is a simple tool that will give you an estimate of the number of lights you might need to meet the requirements.
 But it’s only a starting point.
-More importantly, where the lights should be installed, and whether the lights need a specific optic or beam angle can only be discovered with a lighting plan.
+More importantly, where the LED lights should be installed, and whether the lights need a specific optic or beam angle can only be discovered with a lighting plan.